Have you ever stopped to think of the trip water takes to get to your faucet? How does it get there? Where does it come from?

 Arizona water quality

-Help keep Arizona water clean.
+Help keep Arizona water clean

-Firstly, consider joining SRP Healthy Forest Initiative™.
+First, consider joining the SRP Healthy Forest Initiative™.

 Other ways you can do your part:

 - Don’t overdo it on fertilizers and pesticides.

 - Store lawn and garden chemicals securely.

 - Never pour chemicals down drains or sewers or on the ground.